rehive/docs-portal/content/platform/get-started/introduction.md

 weight: 1
 ---

-The Rehive platform is the core of the Rehive ecosystem.
+The platform is the core of the Rehive ecosystem.
 It acts as the backbone for company, user, account and transaction management in Rehive.
 In addition it offers a wide set of endpoints to make it easier for developers to implement transactional applications and systems.

 ### The API